JLibyvali/yet-another-c-tutorial/README.md

 ### [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/)

+UNIX exclusive tool.
+Skip it if you're using Windows.

 TODO: A example of using a third-party library like [libcurl](https://curl.se/libcurl/).
+(What about Windows?)

 ## CMake